Chicago State University logo

 Key Highlights

-• Home to the nationally unique Gwendolyn Brooks Center for Black Literature and Creative Writing, offering the only MFA degree focused on African American literature.
+• Home to the Gwendolyn Brooks Center for Black Literature and Creative Writing, offering the nation's only MFA in African American literature.

 Timeline